pythonwitharyan/food-ordering-system/README.md

 The project can be improved in the future by adding:

-* Customer name
+* More food items
-* Food order receipt
+* Food categories
-* Discount system
 * GST calculation
-* More food items
+* Payment options
+* Order receipt
 * Order history
 * File handling
 * Database
 * GUI interface
+* Online payment
+* Delivery tracking

 ---